Characterising the infinite volume scaling limit of gradient models with non-convex energy: Renormalisation group analysis of the vector field setting

 We construct the renormalisation group flow as a sequence of pairs of functionals $(H_k,K_k)$ determined by a series of \emph{renormalisation maps}

 for $k=0,...,N-1$, depending on the initial tuning parameter $\bq\in \R_{\text{sym}}^{d\times d}$.
 We also write $\bT_k^{\ssup{\bq}}$ for this map where we consider $\bq$ fixed.
 The open subset

 is determined by constraints on the norms of the arguments $H_k$ and $K_k$ that ensure the smoothness of $\bT_k$.
-We return to this in Section \ref{S:5} below.
+We return to this in section \ref{S:5} below.
 The constraint on the matrix $\bq$ ensures that we continue to restrict our attention to small matrices contained in the space $B_\kappa(0)$.

 Two separate mappings of field functionals appear in the definition of $\bT_k^{\ssup{\bq}}$.
 One is the integration map $\bR_{k+1}^{\ssup{\bq}}$ introduced in \eqref{E:Rkq} above.
-Observe that, since the domain of our functionals is strictly larger than $\cbO_N$, this map is not a convolution in the strict sense and we verify explicitly that it is well defined and has the analytic properties we require of it in Section \ref{S:6}.
+Observe that, since the domain of our functionals is strictly larger than $\cbO_N$, this map is not a convolution in the strict sense and we verify explicitly that it is well defined and has the analytic properties we require of it: see Lemma \ref{L:Rreg} below.
 The other mapping we need is the projection onto relevant Hamiltonians $\Pi_2$, defined in the following paragraphs.

 Let $K\in \bM(\Pcal_k^c,\mathfrak{V}_N)$ and $B\in\Bcal_k$.
 Recall that the second-order Taylor polynomial of $K(B)$ at $0\in\mathfrak{V}_N$ may be written in our notation as